-The DfT have published reports from the A47 and A12 feasibility study into reducing congestion, delays and accidents on the route.
+The DfT (Department for Transport) have published reports from the A47 and A12 feasibility study into reducing congestion, delays and accidents on the route.

-The DfT have published the it's Road Investment Strategy 2014.
-The government is investing in over 100 new schemes over this parliament and next.
+The DfT have published the Road Investment Strategy 2014.
+The government is investing in over 100 schemes.
 Seven of these schemes relate to the A47.

 Mouchel was commissioned by Norfolk County Council to undertake an assessment of the benefits that could be derived from dualling the remaining single carriageway sections on the A47 and A12 between Wansford and Lowestoft.
-There are 15 such sections along this route and it is considered that upgrading these sections to dual carriageway standard and tie in with other sections already at this standard, would help boost the economic propensity of a large part of the east of England and contribute to national economic growth.
+There are 15 sections along this route, it is considered that upgrading these sections to dual carriageway standard, would help boost the economic prosperity of a large area of the east of England.

 In 2012, Mott MacDonald completed a study looking at the A47 from Peterborough to Great Yarmouth focused on how dualling and junction improvements could lead to employment and housing development.
-The rationale for undertaking this current piece of work focused on Lowestoft is to recognise the strategic linkages between Lowestoft and Great Yarmouth which would be enhanced through improved connectivity along the A12 which has potential to be renamed to the A47 between the two towns.
+The rationale for undertaking this work focused on Lowestoft, was to recognise the strategic links between Lowestoft and Great Yarmouth which would improve the connectivity along the A12.

 The purpose of this technical note is to develop an up to date evidence base for A47 between A1 and Wisbech including an assessment of the wider economic benefits that could be delivered through making changes and improvements to the road.

-As part of the A47 Business Case launch event hosted by Keith Simpson MP, Keith drove the length of the Norfolk stretch of the A47 in his Union Jack mini, stopping at the Royal Norfolk Showground for the launch itself.
-Keith was accompanied by passengers whose journey was filmed from within the car to compile a short film giving a driver’s eye perspective of the A47.
+As part of the A47 Business Case launch event hosted by Keith Simpson MP, Keith drove the length of the Norfolk stretch of the A47 in his Union Jack Mini, stopping at the Royal Norfolk Showground for the launch itself, watch the video to find out more.

 In March 2012 Mott MacDonald was commissioned by Norfolk County Council to undertake a review of the A47 corridor within Norfolk.
 This review assessed the potential economic impacts of proposals to improve the A47 across Norfolk, including a critical analysis of both the wider economic benefits, catalytic impacts and transport cost-benefits of investment into these improvements.